 Background Information on Poole Grammar School

 Poole Grammar School is currently a Group 7 selective school serving the Borough of Poole and its environs of boys from Year 7 to 13.
 The school expanded to 1200 in 2013 as a result of reorganisation in the Borough of Poole which led to the admittance of a Year 7.
 Close links are maintained with Parkstone Grammar School for Girls, the two schools being some half-mile apart.
 Although a grammar school existed in the town for a while some three hundred years ago, the present Poole Grammar School dates from 1904 when it opened as Poole Secondary School.
 For a time the school was co- educational but separated in the late 1930s when Poole Grammar School catered only for boys and Parkstone Grammar for Girls.
 The school became a Foundation School on 1st September 1999 and then became a Trust school on 1st April 2008, becoming part of the South West Academic Trust (SWAT); an association of Grammar schools in the South West with Exeter University.
 The strength of the Trust is in the provision of CPD and the sharing of experience for staff across schools of a similar nature, coupled with the backing of a major University.
-On July 1st 2011 the school converted to academy status in order to benefit from the enhanced freedoms that Academy Status provides.
-For example support staff are paid on a higher scale than national salaries.
+On July 1st 2011 the school converted to academy status as a stand-alone Academy Trust.

 The school has seven networked PC computer suites.
 All school PCs are connected to the Internet via a broadband connection.
 PCs/laptop trolleys are also dispersed round the school providing a ‘learn anytime, anywhere’ environment with a VLE available to students and staff from home.
 The school was designated a specialist Maths and Computing School in 2003 and was redesignated in 2007.
 As a High Performing Specialist School (HPSS) the school adopted a second specialism in Cognition and Learning with an emphasis on Gifted and Talented pupils and the development of innovative boy- focussed pedagogy.
 As a HPSS the school was also designated a Leading Edge specialist school (2011); supporting other schools locally, nationally and internationally.
-The school is a major provider of Initial Teacher Training (ITT) through the Wessex GTP partnership, working with Exeter and Southampton Universities and in its role as a member of one of the first 100 Teaching School Alliances.
+The school is a major provider of Initial Teacher Training (ITT) through the Wessex GTP partnership,and is also a strategic partner within the SIGMA Teaching School.
 This reflects the outward supportive educational ethos of the school coupled with the highest commitment to professional development for its entire staff, teaching and support.
-The school has been awarded a range of ‘marks’ to reward its commitment in many areas of the school’s life; for example, Princes Teaching Institute feathers, Healthy Schools Award, ICT Mark, International Schools Award, Investors in Careers, Sports Mark and Food for Life Gold.
+The school has been awarded a range of ‘marks’ to reward its commitment in many areas of the school’s life; for example, Princes Teaching Institute feathers, Healthy Schools Award, ICT Mark, Investors in Careers, Sports Mark and Food for Life Gold.

 The school admits six forms of 30 pupils – 180 pupils per year.
 However, through the parent appeals process this can rise.
 The school is oversubscribed with approximately two applicants per place.
 Admission is of approximately the top 16% of the intellectual population, academically being within the top quartile of Grammar Schools nationally.
 There is a further entry at 16+ and the large Sixth Form is currently about 300 strong.